Recreating the Country blog

 Setting the scene - the bush cafe

-It had been a long and exhausting drive and seeing the sign to ‘The bush café’ was as welcome as stumbling into a shady oasis in the sun scorched desert.
+It had been a long exhausting drive and seeing the sign to ‘The bush café’ was as welcome as stumbling into a shady oasis in a sun scorched desert.

 The gravel drive wound through the woodland trees until the vegetation opened on a tranquil scene.
-Here in the middle of nowhere was a beautiful mud brick café perched on a hillside overlooking a meandering tree-lined creek below.
+Here in this out-of-the-way place was a beautiful mud brick café perched on a hillside overlooking a meandering tree-lined creek below.

 The beautiful coffee/hazelnut aromas emanating from the country kitchen were coming from roasted acacia seeds.